 How to self-check

-If the lump behind your ears is problematic, causing you pain or discomfort, or associated with other symptoms, make an appointment with your doctor.
+If the lump is problematic, causing you pain or discomfort, or associated with other symptoms, make an appointment with your doctor.
 A quick physical inspection of the area and a general checkup can usually tell your doctor exactly what is happening behind your ear.

-Based on what your doctor finds, they may suggest leaving the lump to resolve on its own, or any number of treatments, from medicine to surgery.
+Based on what your doctor finds, they may suggest leaving the lump to resolve on its own, or they may suggest any number of treatments, from medicine to surgery.

 Rest assured, however, that lumps behind the ear are usually not harmful.
 Together with your doctor, you can find the best way to eliminate the lump and possibly prevent future problems.